The Ramifications of Piecemeal State Laws on Marijuana, Hemp, and CBD

-It’s no secret that state laws about marijuana, hemp, and CBD are all over the place.
-What you might not realize is that only six states classify marijuana use as fully illegal and criminalized.
+It’s no secret that state laws about marijuana, hemp, and CBD are everywhere.
+What you might not realize is that only seventeen states classify marijuana use as fully illegal and criminalized.
 That sounds like significant progress, but the truth is piecemeal laws can cause significant problems.

 You might think that if you want to use marijuana or start a hemp or CBD business, you can simply go to a state where it’s entirely legal, but it’s not that easy.
 A simple step across state lines can have serious consequences — or you might face problems on a federal level.

 What happens when we don’t have overall federal legalization of marijuana and CBD?
 Let’s take a look.

 Issues With Shipping

 How do you get a load of hemp from Colorado to Oregon?
 Most companies ship it over the road, driving from one location to another.